julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

-I'm a software consultant who also does product support.
+I'm a software consultant and a specialist in product support.
 I work remotely but live in San Francisco, California.

 I've done technical support at PagerDuty, Ripple, and Apollo GraphQL (my [LinkedIn](https://www.linkedin.com/in/julianeon/)).
 At my consultancy, Excelsitor, I work on cryptocurrency projects.